Azure/secrets-store-csi-driver-provider-azure/docs/getting-certs-and-keys.md

 > Note: This behavior was introduced in 0.0.6 release of Azure Key Vault Provider for Secrets Store CSI Driver.
 This is backward incompatible with the prior releases.

-The Azure Key Vault Provider for Secrets Store CSI Driverr has been designed to closely align with the current behavior of  `az keyvault certificate/secret/key download`.
+The Azure Key Vault Provider for Secrets Store CSI Driver has been designed to closely align with the current behavior of  [az keyvault certificate/secret/key download](https://docs.microsoft.com/en-us/cli/azure/keyvault?view=azure-cli-latest).

 [Azure Key Vault](https://docs.microsoft.com/azure/key-vault/) design makes sharp distinctions between Keys, Secrets and Certificates.
 The KeyVault service's Certificates features were designed making use of it's Keys and Secrets capabilities.